 Reversal risk assessment categories and associated quantified risk factors shall be updated based upon jurisdictionally-defined risks consistent with the required sector plan update schedule, as described in Chapter 14, subparagraph (b).
 Risk shall be demonstrated by the inclusion of a reversal risk deduction mechanism quantifying reversal risk due to the below categories.
 Each risk factor shall have its individual deduction (e.g., a jurisdiction-specific percentage deduction) within a buffer pool contribution equation established by the implementing jurisdiction, with a total risk rating resulting in the jurisdictional buffer pool contribution.
+If the total risk rating was higher than 10%, then the jurisdiction must contribute the number of credits corresponding to the total risk rating to the buffer pool.
 This information must be reported within the annual GHG emissions data report described in Chapter 8.

-Political and Governance Risk, including land insecurity, labor rights, governance structure, corruption, land ownership and cross-sector government collaboration.
-The implementing jurisdiction may utilize assessment tools such as the VCS

-Jurisdictional and Nested REDD+ (JNR) Non-Permanence Risk Tool Version 3 (VCS Association 2013) to help determine the political and governance risk;

-- (b) Social and Environmental Risks, including land insecurity, labor rights, and land ownership; - (c) Management Risk, including conversion, illegal activities, and conservation overlays within 1 year, sustainable harvest, including tons generated from forests with an overlay of international forest certification programs including the Forestry Stewardship Council (FSC) and Program for the Endorsement of Forest Certification (PEFC); and - (ed) Financial Risk, including general economic conditions, reasons for deforestation (e.g., timber value, mining, agriculture and cattle expansion), and tax incentives.
+- (a) Political and Governance Risk, including land insecurity, labor rights, governance structure, corruption, land ownership and cross-sector government collaboration.
+The implementing jurisdiction may utilize assessment tools such as the VCS Jurisdictional and Nested REDD+ (JNR) Non-Permanence Risk Tool Version 3 (VCS Association 2013) to help determine the political and governance risk; - (b) Social and Environmental Risks, including land insecurity, labor rights, and land ownership; - (c) Management Risk, including conversion, illegal activities, and conservation overlays within 1 year, sustainable harvest, including tons generated from forests with an overlay of international forest certification programs including the Forestry Stewardship Council (FSC) and Program for the Endorsement of Forest Certification (PEFC); and - (ed) Financial Risk, including general economic conditions, reasons for deforestation (e.g., timber value, mining, agriculture and cattle expansion), and tax incentives.